Discover Mount Longonot National Park

 The peak season happens during the dry months of December to February, which is when most tourists visit Kenya for safaris or hiking trips.
 The weather is typically sunny and warm, making it perfect for hiking up Mount Longonot.
 However, it’s also a busy time, so it can be crowded, especially during school holidays and festive periods.

-How to Get to Mount Longonot National Park
+How do you Get to Mount Longonot National Park?

 By Road: Mount Longonot National Park is approximately 90 kilometers from Nairobi, making it about 1.5 to 2 hours drive.
 The park is accessible via the Naivasha-Mai Mahiu Road.